OpenEvalProject/evals/manuscripts/elife-06074/v2/manuscript.md

 The structure just described demonstrates that the SH3-SH2 domain in a Tec-family member can assemble into a regulatory clamp, just as it does in other Src-like kinases.
 In the crystal structures of c-Src, Hck, and c-Abl, a latch is present—either in the form of a phosphorylated C-terminal tail (c-Src, Hck) or a myristoyl group bound in a pocket on the C lobe of the kinase domain (c-Abl).
 In both cases, the latch secures the SH2-domain/C lobe contact, precisely the interface that appears to be poorly formed in our Btk crystals.
 As we show below, the latch in Btk is provided by the PH-TH module.

-## Structure of a PH-TH-kinase construct of Btk
+### Structure of a PH-TH-kinase construct of Btk

 We expressed a ‘PH-TH-kinase’ construct of bovine Btk that contains the PH-TH module connected to the kinase domain by the 13-residue SH2-kinase linker.
-We replaced six residues in the activation loop of Btk with the corresponding ones in Itk, shown previously to stabilize the activation loop of the Btk kinase domain (
+We replaced six residues in the activation loop of Btk with the corresponding ones in Itk, shown previously to stabilize the activation loop of the Btk kinase domain (Joseph et al., 2013).
+This improved the poorly ordered crystals obtained with the unmutated form, leading to a structure of the PH-TH-kinase with a bound ATP-competitive inhibitor (CGI1746, [Di Paolo et al., 2011]) at 1.7 Å resolution (Figure 2A).

 ![Figure 2.](https://cdn.elifesciences.org/articles/06074/elife-06074-fig2-v2.jpg)

 **Figure 2.:** (A) Crystal structure of the PH-TH-kinase construct.
 The PH-TH module is connected to the kinase domain via a 13-residue linker from the SH2-kinase linker of Btk.
 The kinase domain is bound to the inhibitor CGI1746 (Di Paolo et al., 2011).
 The canonical PIP3/IP4 binding pocket of the PH domain is located distal to the interface with the kinase, and the peripheral binding site for IP6 is indicated.
-(B) The interface between the PH-TH module and the kinase domain of Btk.DOI: http://dx.doi.org/10.7554/eLife.06074.007
+(B) The interface between the PH-TH module and the kinase domain of Btk.

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/06074/elife-06074-fig2-figsupp1-v2.jpg)

 **Figure 2—figure supplement 1.:** (A) Crystal structure of the isolated Btk kinase domain with mutations in the activation loop.
 These mutations (L542M, S543T, V555T, R562K, S564A, and P565S) are based on a previous study (Joseph et al., 2013), and they improved the quality of the crystals of the PH-TH-kinase construct.
 The structure of the mutant kinase is very similar to that of the wild-type Btk kinase domain (PDB: 3OCS).
 (B) Comparison of the Btk PH-TH-kinase structure (left) and the Akt1 PH-kinase structure (right).
 In Akt1, The PH domain is docked between the N lobe and the C lobe of the kinase domain, and it blocks substrate access to the catalytic cleft.
-The lipid-binding site on the PH domain is buried at the PH-kinase interface, and binding of PIP3/IP4 breaks the PH-kinase interface and activates Akt1 (Wu et al., 2010; Calleja et al., 2009).DOI: http://dx.doi.org/10.7554/eLife.06074.008
+The lipid-binding site on the PH domain is buried at the PH-kinase interface, and binding of PIP3/IP4 breaks the PH-kinase interface and activates Akt1 (Wu et al., 2010; Calleja et al., 2009).

 The overall conformation of the kinase domain, as well as the specific conformation of the activation loop, is very similar in the two structures we have determined (Figure 2—figure supplement 1A).
 We also determined the structure of the isolated Btk kinase domain with the six mutations described above and found by comparing it to wild-type Btk that the mutations do not introduce major perturbations in the structure (Figure 2—figure supplement 1A).
 Details of expression, purification, crystallization, and structure determination are in the ‘Materials and methods’.

 The PH-TH module contacts the kinase N lobe.
 The interface differs substantially from the one found in Akt1, another PH-domain regulated kinase (Wu et al., 2010) (Figure 2—figure supplement 1B).
 In Akt1, the PH domain sits in front of the catalytic cleft of the kinase, blocking peptide substrate binding.
 In Btk, the PH-kinase interface does not directly occlude the active site.
 The interface combines a set of hydrophobic contacts with a hydrogen-bond network (Figure 2B).
 In particular, Tyr 134 at the C terminus of helix α2 of the PH-TH packs into a groove between Trp 395 at the linker-kinase junction and helix αC in the kinase N lobe.
 We expect these interactions to stabilize the inactive conformation of the kinase, by hindering the shift in helix αC that accompanies kinase activation.
 Experiments confirming these expectations are described below, in the section on ‘Autoinhibition’.

-## A structural model for full-length Btk
+### A structural model for full-length Btk

-We combined the two structures just described to build a model for full-length Btk (
+We combined the two structures just described to build a model for full-length Btk (Figure 3A).
+Aligning the kinase domains in the two structures gives some local overlap between helix α2 in the PH-TH module and the β3/β4 loop in the SH3 domain, but otherwise compatible positions for the regulatory domains (Figure 3—figure supplement 1A).
+We therefore carried out molecular dynamics simulations of the two component structures and of the composite assembly, to determine whether energetically minor adjustments could resolve the remaining clashes.
+The trajectories ranged in length from 60 to 150 ns (see ‘Materials and methods’ for computational details).

 ![Figure 3.](https://cdn.elifesciences.org/articles/06074/elife-06074-fig3-v2.jpg)

 **Figure 3.:** (A) A composite model for full-length Btk.
 The PH-TH domain sits on top of the kinase domain and the SH3 domain, serving as a ‘latch’ that presumably stabilizes the Src-like module in the autoinhibited conformation.
 The 45-residue linker between the PH-TH module and the SH3 domain is represented by the dotted brown line.
 Two orthogonal views of an instantaneous structure at 360 ns from a molecular dynamics trajectory for the composite model are shown.
 (B) Inter-domain interactions in an instantaneous structure at 360 ns from a simulation of the composite model.
-The SH2/kinase interface and the PH-TH /SH3 interface are formed and remain stable during the molecular dynamics simulation.DOI: http://dx.doi.org/10.7554/eLife.06074.00910.7554/eLife.06074.010Figure 3—source data 1.The structures are taken every 20 ns from a 360 ns molecule dynamic simulation of the composite model.
-See ‘Materials and methods’ for the details of simulations.DOI: http://dx.doi.org/10.7554/eLife.06074.010
+The SH2/kinase interface and the PH-TH /SH3 interface are formed and remain stable during the molecular dynamics simulation.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/06074/elife-06074-fig3-figsupp1-v2.jpg)

 **Figure 3—figure supplement 1.:** (A) Overlay of the crystal structures of the Btk Src-like module and the PH-TH-kinase construct, using the kinase domain C lobe as the reference.
 Sidechain clashes (circled) are observed between helix α2 in the PH-TH module and the β3/β4 loop segment in the SH3 domain.
 (B) Fluctuations in the Btk Src-like module occurred during a 100 ns molecular dynamics simulation.
 An instantaneous structure (t = 89 ns) from the simulation is overlaid on the crystal structure of the Src-like module.
 (C) Fluctuations in the Btk PH-TH-kinase construct during a 100 ns molecular dynamics simulation.
 An instantaneous structure (t = 12 ns) from the simulation is overlaid on the crystal structure of the PH-TH-kinase construct using the kinase domain N lobe as the reference.
 The PH-TH module pivots (black arrow) about an apparent anchor point at the C terminus of helix α2.
 (D) Steps used to generate a composite model for full-length Btk.
 An instantaneous structure (t = 89 ns) of the Src-like module and an instantaneous structure (t = 12 ns) of the PH-TH-kinase construct from the molecular dynamics trajectory are overlaid, using the kinase domain C-lobe as the reference.
 In contrast to a corresponding overlay of the crystal structures, there are no sidechain clashes between helix α2 in the PH-TH module and the loop in the SH3 domain.
-A model for full-length Btk is obtained by combining the PH-TH module with the Src-like module in the two instantaneous structures, and is subject to further molecular dynamics simulation.DOI: http://dx.doi.org/10.7554/eLife.06074.011
+A model for full-length Btk is obtained by combining the PH-TH module with the Src-like module in the two instantaneous structures, and is subject to further molecular dynamics simulation.

 In simulations of the SH3-SH2-kinase module, the initial and final conformations of the SH3 and kinase domains had r.m.s. deviations in Cα positions of only ∼3.0 and ∼2.0 Å, respectively, after first aligning the C lobe of the kinase domain (Figure 3—figure supplement 1B).
 The SH2 domain shifted by ∼6 Å, with a roughly 10° rotation that brought it closer to the C lobe of the kinase domain and closer to its position in the inactive forms of c-Src, Hck, and c-Abl.
 Some adjustment of the SH2 domain in these simulations was expected, as the domain swap in the crystals probably perturbed the domain to some extent, and the starting structure for the simulations was therefore itself an approximation.

 In simulations of the PH-TH-kinase construct, the interface with the kinase domain remained intact, but the PH-TH module wobbled back and forth through a rotation of about 20° (Figure 3—figure supplement 1C).
 The averaged r.m.s. deviation between the crystal structure and structures from the end of the trajectories, aligned on the kinase domain, was ∼4 Å for the PH-TH module.
 The PH-TH module pivots about an apparent anchor point at the C terminus of helix α2, at the center of the autoinhibitory contact (Figure 3—figure supplement 1C).

 The fluctuations in the PH-TH orientation generate transient structures in which there would be essentially no clashes between the SH3 domain and the PH-TH module in the merged structures.
-We initiated multiple MD trajectories from such a composite model (
+We initiated multiple MD trajectories from such a composite model (Figure 3A).
+The inhibitory interactions between each of the regulatory modules and the kinase domain were preserved, but various intra-domain rearrangements occurred during the course of these trajectories.
+The overall conformation of Btk at the end of the trajectories is very similar to the initial structure.
+The averaged r.m.s. deviations of the PH-TH module and the SH3 domain between the crystal structures and the end of trajectories, aligned on the Src-like module of the kinase, were ∼4 Å and ∼2.5 Å, respectively.
+The former is comparable to the value found in simulations of the PH-TH-kinase, but the latter is larger than in simulations of the Src-like module, probably because the SH3 domain reorients with respect to the kinase domain.
+The SH3 rotation results in a polar interface between SH3 and PH-TH, with good electrostatic complementarity, which preserves the interactions between the SH3 domain, the linker and the N lobe of the kinase (Figure 4B).
+In these simulations, the r.m.s. deviations of the SH2 domain and the kinase N lobe are ∼2.6 Å and 2.0 Å, respectively, after 360 ns, similar to those of the Src-like module simulations.
+We emphasize, however, that restrictions in the time scale of the simulations allow only qualitative conclusions and do not give a high-resolution picture of the intact molecule.
+Structures from several time points in the simulation of the composite model are deposited on the eLife website (Figure 3—source data 1).

 ![Figure 4.](https://cdn.elifesciences.org/articles/06074/elife-06074-fig4-v2.jpg)

 **Figure 4.:** (A) Activation of full-length bovine Btk (residues 1 to 659, 2 μM).
 Reactions are carried out in the presence of 10 mM Mg2+, 150 mM NaCl, 1 mM ATP, 25 mM Tris-HCl pH 8.0.
 The level of autophosphorylation is assayed by immunoblotting an SDS-PAGE gel with a non-specific, anti-phosphotyrosine antibody (4G10, EMD Millipore) (upper panel).
 The amount of total protein loaded on the gel is measured by coomassie-blue staining.
 The kinase activity of Btk is assayed by a continuous kinase-coupled colorimetric assay, in the presence of 1 mM PLC-γ2 peptide substrate.
 See methods for detailed experimental procedures.
 (B) Comparison of the activation of the Btk Src-like module (residues 217 to 659), SH2-kinase (residues 270 to 659), and the kinase domain (residues 394 to 659).
 The SH2-kinase construct activates substantially faster than full-length Btk and the Src-like module of Btk.
 Activated full-length Btk degrades to a small extent over time, which results in some lower molecule-weight bands being detected on the western blot.
 (C) Activation of full-length Btk with mutations Y223A and Y268A.
 Tyr 223 and Tyr 268 are on the SH3/SH2-linker interface, and the two mutants activate faster than wild-type Btk.
 (D) Activation of full-length Btk with a double mutation (R134E/Y133E).
-Arg 134 and Tyr 133 are located at the PH-TH/kinase interface.DOI: http://dx.doi.org/10.7554/eLife.06074.012
+Arg 134 and Tyr 133 are located at the PH-TH/kinase interface.

-## Autoinhibition
+### Autoinhibition

 We probed the significance of the interactions seen in the crystal structures by studying how various mutations affect the rate of autophosphorylation and enzymatic activity.
 We avoided the heterogenous phosphorylation that accompanies expression in eukaryotic cells by using bovine Btk expressed in bacteria, which gives a pure, unphosphorylated product with good yield.
 Bovine Btk is 98.8% identical to human Btk in sequence, with only eight amino-acid differences over the entire protein.
 The mass of the bacterially expressed full-length Btk (76,379 Da), as determined by mass spectrometry, is consistent with the calculated molecular weight (76,381.2 Da).